Visit the Planetarium

 There is no parking lot at the Astronomy Building, in which the planetarium is located.
 There is metered parking on the streets around the planetarium, including Russell St. For more information about parking on the University of Toronto campus, please visit parking.utoronto.ca.

 For guests arriving by chartered bus, we suggest that your bus discharge its passengers on one of the side streets around the Astronomy Building, rather than on St. George St. itself, which can be quite busy.

 The area around the planetarium is well served by transit.
 We are less than ten minutes’ walk from either the Queen’s Park subway station and only fifteen minutes from the St. George subway station.
 We are about two minutes’ walk from the many bus routes along College St. and Spadina Ave.

-Please note that the planetarium is not wheelchair accessible.
+Please note that the planetarium is not wheelchair accessible–the planetarium is down a short flight of stairs from street level and there is no elevator.
 For accessible programming, please see our list of Speakers and our upcoming events.

 50 St. George St.